livingpool/guess-the-number/README.md

 ```bash
  air -c ./air.toml
 ```

+#### For production:
+- I use [turso](https://turso.tech) as a serverless sql database.
+- To start the project, first make a copy of .env.example and name it .env. \
+  Make an account at turso and fill in the url and token in .env.

 ### Project structure
 When a client hits the /new endpoint, a new player instance is created and added to the player pool. \